shotaro12oyama/Udacity-Traffic-Sign-Classifier/writeup_template.md

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
+..

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because the color of the image doesn’t matter for traffic sign.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because I need to arrange the input values as the similar level, which will affect to the entire learning rate of my network.

-I decided to generate additional data because ...
+I decided to generate additional data because it is likely that I can get better result by considering the translation invariance.

 To add more data to the the data set, I used the following techniques because ...